dpbahena/automata/README.md

 That's it!

-To run the program:
+<h1>To run the program:</h1>

-Option 1:   You can access ramdomly all patterns from rule 0 to 2^32.
+<h2>Option 1:</h2>   <h3>You can access ramdomly all patterns from rule 0 to 2^32.
 Once, you are in the program, follow the on-screen instructions.
-            When accessing a particular rule you can press SPACE  (Sorry, you have to click back/forth from terminal to window)
+            When accessing a particular rule you can press SPACE  (Sorry, you have to click back/forth from terminal to window) </h3>

  ./cellautomata

-Option 2:   You have more control on the window size and allows you to make the matrix bigger so you have more scanning capability with more depth.
+<h2>Option 2:</h2>   <h3>You have more control on the window size and allows you to make the matrix bigger so you have more scanning capability with more depth.</h3>

 ./cellautomata <display width> <display hight> <rule> <matrix-multiplier>